TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 2. Remember the Recipe page you created as practice from the previous lesson?
 Well, it's rather *plain* looking, isn't it?
 Let's fix that by adding some CSS to it!

-    It's completely open to how you actually style it, but you should use the external CSS method (for this practice and moving forward).
+    How you actually style it is completely open, but you should use the external CSS method (for this practice and moving forward).
 You should also try to use several of the properties mentioned in the section above (color, background color, typography properties, etc).
 Take some time to play around with the various properties to get a feel for what they do.
 For now, don't worry at all about making it look _good_.
-This is just to practice and get used to writing CSS, not to make something to show off on your resume so feel free to go a little crazy for now.
+This is just to practice and get used to writing CSS, not to make something to show off on your resume, so feel free to go a little crazy for now.

     We haven't covered how to use a custom font for the `font-family` property yet, so for now take a look at [CSS Fonts](https://www.w3schools.com/Css/css_font.asp) for a list of generic font families to use, and [CSS Web Safe Fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for a list of fonts that are web safe.
 Web safe means that these are fonts that are installed on basically every computer or device (but be sure to still include a generic font family as a fallback).